-Ch 66 7/1/03

-1. All licensed children's centers approved by the Environmental Health Unit to provide food shall have documentation on file from the Department of Health verifying the children's center meets the applicable requirements as specified in Chapters 64E-11, F.A.C., Food Hygiene, and 65C-22.
+Ch 66 7/1/03 1.
+All licensed children's centers approved by the Environmental Health Unit to provide food shall have documentation on file from the Department of Health verifying the children's center meets the applicable requirements as specified in Chapters 64E-11, F.A.C., Food Hygiene, and 65C-22.

-Ch 66 7/1/03

-- 2. School age centers must have written documentation from the local Environmental Health Unit that they have either met or have been exempted from local environmental health standards, specified in 64E-11, F.A.C., Food Hygiene, and 65C-22. - CC Facility Handbook 3.9.1B - 3.
-Employees, volunteers, and substitutes, while working in the food preparation area, must wear proper head covering, such as a hairnet or hat.
-To prevent contact with ready-to-eat foods, staff must use clean disposable gloves, utensils, or similar items in the food preparation area.
+Ch 66 7/1/03 SA 2.
+School age centers must have written documentation from the local Environmental Health Unit that they have either met or have been exempted from local environmental health standards, specified in 64E-11, F.A.C., Food Hygiene, and 65C-22.

+CC Facility Handbook 3.9.3G3.Child care personnelwhile working in the food preparation area, must wearSA Facility Handbook 3.9.1Bproper head covering, such as a hairnet or hat.
+To prevent contact with ready-toeat foods, staff must use clean disposable gloves, utensils, or similar items in the food preparation area.

-4. For safety, children must not be present in the food preparation area when meals and snacks are prepared unless being supervised or participating in a cooking activity.
+CC Facility Handbook 3.9.1C SA Facility Handbook 3.9.1B 4.
+For safety, children must not be present in the food preparation area when meals and snacks are prepared unless being supervised or participating in a cooking activity.